jwelrynewone/docs/nibiru-book/concepts/perps-overview.md

 Every virtual pool has a parameter called the `MaxOracleSpreadLimitRatio`.
 It comes into effect in extreme market conditions, when the mark (spot) price has deviated from the index (oracle) price by too much.
 Liquidations will start happening based on the index price instead of the mark price.

 For example, let's imagine a virtual pool of BTC/NUSD and a `MaxOracleSpreadLimitRatio` of `0.1`.
-One day, the mark price and index price are equal to each other at $1000 (1000 NUSD per BTC).
-The next day, if the index price stays constant at $1000, but the mark price moves to 1100 or 900, then the market is deemed volatile and the oracle price is used for determining margin ratio and, thus, liquidations.
+One day, the mark price and index price are equal to each other at \$1000 (1000 NUSD per BTC).
+The next day, if the index price stays constant at \$1000, but the mark price moves to 1100 or 900, then the oracle price is used for determining margin ratio and, thus, liquidations.
 This is to protect traders in times of extreme market volatility.

 ## Funding Payments